quickube/piper/docs/configuration/health_check.md

 ## Health Check

-Health check executed every 1 minute as configured in the helm chart under `livenessProbe`, and triggered by `/healthz` endpoint:
+The following examples shows a health check being executed every 1 minute as configured in the helm chart under `livenessProbe`, and triggered by `/healthz` endpoint:

 ```yaml
 livenessProbe: